antigenomics/bootcamp/task1/README.md

 Using raw human TCR beta sequencing data:

-* Align each sequencing read to all possible V and J segments using ``KAligner``
+* Align each sequencing read to all possible V and J segments using a batch aligner
 * Generate a summary table with pairs of V and J segment names and corresponding count.
+* *(Optional)* Visualize in R with [RCircos](https://cran.r-project.org/web/packages/RCircos/index.html).

 ### Classes and snippets

-The task is performed using few basic classes from MiLib:
+The task is performed using some basic classes and ``KAligner`` from MiLib:

 ```java
 import com.milaboratory.milib.*;